raymondjustus/Tsuro/Tsuro/Planning/observer.md

 # Observer

-The role of the Observer is to be able to watch a game that is currenlty in progress.
+The role of the Observer is to be able to watch a game that is currently in progress.
 Player will extend this class so that players can watch the game they are participating in.

 ```ts